-Asian shares mostly lower as North Korean tensions simmer
+Global stocks mixed, gold rises amid geopolitical tensions

-KOREAS: North Korea said there could be “catastrophic consequences” after the U.S. ordered the USS Carl Vinson aircraft carrier and its battle group to waters off the Korean Peninsula.
-Tensions were already high with U.S.-South Korea wargames underway, following recent ballistic missile launches by the North that have rattled neighboring countries.
+KOREAS, RUSSIA: North Korea said there could be “catastrophic consequences” after the U.S. ordered the USS Carl Vinson aircraft carrier and its battle group to waters off the Korean Peninsula.
+Nerves were already on edge with U.S.-South Korea war games underway, following recent ballistic missile launches by the North that have rattled neighboring countries.
+The G-7 powers, meanwhile, want to put more pressure on Russia to stop backing the Syrian government, which they blame for a deadly chemical attack last week.
+Britain is open to more sanctions but some others from the group, which also includes the U.S., Japan and major European economies, want a softer approach.

-ANALYST VIEWPOINT: “The markedly unusual move had been explained as a reaction towards North Korea’s provocations and has fueled concerns that further tensions may emerge.
-Certainly with the hardening of the stance by the new U.S. leader, the concern could very much be justified,” Jingyi Pan of IG said in a commentary.
+GOLD: The precious metal, which is often sought out by investors as a safe haven in times of global uncertainty, was up 0.4 percent at $1,259 an ounce.
+That pushed up shares in major mining companies: Fresnillo was up 2.4 percent and Randgold Resources 2.3 percent higher in London.

 Most Read Stories